djeada/Algorithms-And-Data-Structures/README.md

 * Cmake 3.15+

 For Python projects you will need:
-* Python 3.6+
+* Python 3.10+

+No additional libraries or modules are needed.

 <h1>How to run examples?</h1>
 Each algorithm implementation has its own subdirectory with source code, unit tests and build files.
 They are all independent of each other and should be built independently.

+<h3>C++</h3>

-Go to the project directory and run the following commands to create a C++ project and run unit tests:
+To build a C++ project and run unit tests, go to the project directory and execute the following commands:

 ```bash
 mkdir build